wrought/wireless-networking-in-the-developing-world/wndw.md

--   •The number and type of solar panels required to capture enough solar energy to support your load.
+-   The number and type of solar panels required to capture enough solar energy to support your load.

--   •The minimum capacity of the battery.
+-   The minimum capacity of the battery.
 The battery will need to store enough energy to provide power at night and through days with little sun, and will determine your number of days of autonomy.

--   •The characteristics of all other components (the regulator, wiring, etc.) needed to support the amount of power generated and stored.
+-   The characteristics of all other components (the regulator, wiring, etc.) needed to support the amount of power generated and stored.